Committees: 2023-2024

 The Legal Redress Committee shall: (1) investigate all cases reported to it; (2) supervise all litigation in which the branch is interested and; (3) keep the National office and the branch informed on the progress of every case.
 It shall not give legal advice.

-The Membership Committee shall: (1) work throughout the year to maintain and increase the membership of the Association; (2) be responsible for planning and organizing the annual membership campaign; and (3) be responsible on a continuous basis for soliciting new members and for securing renewals.
+The Membership Committee shall: 1) work throughout the year to maintain and increase the membership of the Association; 2) be responsible for planning and organizing the annual membership campaign; and 3) be responsible on a continuous basis for soliciting new members and for securing renewals; and 4) initiate all possible means to obtain Life Members and sponsor a continuing program towards this end.

 Political Action Committee – Wes White, Chair

-The Political Action Committee shall: (1) seek to increase registration and voting; (2) work for the enactment of municipal, state and federal legislation designed to improve the educational, political and economic status of minority groups; (3) seek the repeal of racially discriminatory legislation; (4) work to secure equal enforcement of the law and; (5) keep the national office and the branch informed of all proposed legislation which affects minority groups.
-The committee shall be non-partisan and shall not endorse candidates for public office.
+The Political Action Committee shall: 1) seek to increase registration and voting; 2) work for the enactment of municipal, state and federal legislation designed to improve the educational, political and economic status of minority groups; 3) seek the repeal of racially discriminatory legislation; 4) work to improve the administration of justice; 5) work to secure equal enforcement of the law; and 6) the Branch President & Executive Committee keep the National Office informed of all proposed legislation which affects minority group.
+The Committee shall be nonpartisan and shall not endorse candidates for public office.

 Religious Affairs – Ruthie Watts, Chair